Delicias Cafe – Albuquerque, New Mexico

 That authenticity is confirmed by my friend and fellow blogger Steve Coleman of Steve’s Gastronomic Home Page.
 Steve is an authority on Mexican food, having traveled extensively throughout our southern neighbor.
 For years he also chronicled his visits to Mexican restaurants in El Paso on his very well written blog.
 He knows what he’s talking about so when he says “one thing I like about Delicias is its ability to reproduce the same kind of experience that could be found by walking into any restaurant at random in Cuidad Juarez or other cities in the state of Chihuahua, you can take it to the bank.”

 The genesis of the aromas which greet you at the door can come from any number of items on the menu, a veritable compendium of Mexican food favorites.
-Delicias Cafe, which has three sister restaurants in Las Cruces and one in El Paso, is open for breakfast, lunch and dinner though you can have breakfast any time of day.
+Delicias Cafe, which has sister restaurants in Las Cruces and El Paso, is open for breakfast, lunch and dinner though you can have breakfast any time of day.
 The menu showcases the cuisine of Delicias, a city in Chihuahua some 250 miles from Cuidad Juarez.
 Delicias translates literally from Spanish to “delights,” a well-earned term for the food at this delightful restaurant.
 It also sounds a bit like “delicious” which is also fitting.

 Shortly after you’re seated, a complimentary basket of chips and a bowl of salsa are delivered to your table.
 The salsa isn’t especially piquant, but it’s got a very fresh, lively flavor with just a hint of jalapeño and garlic.
 The chips are large and thin, but substantial enough to scoop up Gil-sized portions of salsa.
 Service is so quick that you probably won’t finish your first bowl of salsa before your appetizers or entrees are delivered.